-Oil prices hit 2018 low, even as OPEC plans to cut output
+Oil prices hit year low as OPEC considers output cut

 “It is reasonable to compare the current economic and supply/demand picture with the one four years ago.
 After all, it was in November and December 2014 when oil prices fell more or less to the same level where they are now,” he said.

-Volatility as a result has spiked to its highest since late 2016, as investors have rushed to buy protection against further steep price declines.
+Volatility has spiked to its highest since late 2016, as investors have rushed to buy protection against further steep price declines.

 Volatility, a measure of investor demand for a particular option, has jumped above 60 percent for very bearish near-term sell options, double what it was two weeks ago.

-Global oil supply has surged this year.
+GRAPHIC: Oil price volatility has surged - tmsnrt.rs/2PO4r3SGlobal oil supply has surged this year.
 The International Energy Agency expects non-OPEC output alone to rise by 2.3 million bpd this year, up from its forecast six months ago of 1.8 million bpd.

 Demand next year meanwhile is expected to grow at a rate of 1.3 million bpd, compared with a forecast of 1.5 million bpd six months ago.